jarnix/nofussframework/README.md

 ![logo](http://www.nofussframework.com/assets/img/logo5.png "This logo is terrible")

-Upcoming in 1.4 :
-- tbd
-- lol

 New in 1.3/stable
 - Env object (using environment variables and a .env -.ini syntax- at the root of the app)
 - Settings object (that merges Env over Config, it's a shortcut)